Western North Carolina daytrips: 10 for the bucket list

 Despite the immense crowding & lack of parking on nice days, the forest itself remains surprisingly tranquil.
 Autumn is the time to enjoy the beautiful colors & crisp weather of the season, while winter offers you the opportunity to enjoy the barren desolate ambiance and possibly see a frozen waterfall.
-While spring is the best time temperature wise, it’s also the most crowded, so be sure to arrive early in the morning preferably on a weekday if visiting this time of year.
+While spring is the best time temperature-wise to hike, it’s also the most crowded, so be sure to arrive early in the morning preferably on a weekday if visiting this time of year.

 Note: there is not much out this way in terms of dining.
-I recommend grabbing a bite before leaving Asheville (Biscuit Head, Corner Kitchen) or stopping in nearby Hendersonville (home to a charming Main Street) for breakfast.
+I recommend grabbing a bite before leaving Asheville (Biscuit Head, Green Sage Cafe) or stopping in nearby Hendersonville (grab a bagel and cup of joe at Black Bear Coffee on Main St.) for breakfast.

 Daytrip 5: Grandfather Mountain

 - Highlights: Incredible views via a mile high pedestrian bridge, beautiful scenic drive, easy hiking trails, great visitor’s center, amazing foliage in the fall.

 - How to get here: Grandfather Mountain is located about an hour and a half north of Asheville via I-40E and US-221N.
 Admission: $24 per adult, $22 senior, $10 youth (ages 4-12).